amitkumrydv/OTPbasedLogin/README.md

 }

-If OTP is not found in the email inbox, throw an error and stop the program.
+Terminates the program if OTP is not found

 🔢 Enter OTP Digit by Digit
 char[] otpDigits = otp.toCharArray();